primary-services/primary-services/src/node-api/src/migrator/README.md

 	- changes to default values

 - what's planned
-	- constraint checks
-		- added/removed/updated

 	- actually generating the file

 To use
-	- Add `"type": "module"` to the package.json file (can't figure out how to get rid of this)
-	- in the node-api root run `node ./src/migrator/migrator.js`
+	- in the node-api root run `npm run migrations`
 	- The output will be the changes to add to a migration file